Roman-Rusak/coding_style/style-guide.rst

         // ...
     }

-LOCAL variable names declared as static within a file or a function should be descriptive, and start with  ``_`` symbol.
+LOCAL variable names declared as static within a file should be descriptive, and start with  ``_`` prefix.
 ::
     static bool _is_ack_received = false;   // correct
     static bool _is_ack = false;            // also correct